cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Finding a curve isogenous to E {#finding-isogeny}

-The pairing-friendly variant of the simplified SWU map described by Wahby and Boneh ({{WB19}}; {{simple-swu-pairing-friendly}}) requires finding a curve E' that is isogenous to the target curve E. In this section, we give an example of how to find an isogenous curve and extract the isogeny map.
+The pairing-friendly variant of the simplified SWU encoding described by Wahby and Boneh ({{WB19}}; {{simple-swu-pairing-friendly}}) requires finding a curve E' that is isogenous to the target curve E. In this section, we give an example of how to find an isogenous curve and extract the isogeny map.